On the absorption of radiation by the negatively charged hydrogen ion. I. General theory and construction of the wave functions: Photodetachment of the negatively charged hydrogen ion

-In this equation and everywhere below we shall use the so-called relativistic units where $\hbar = 1$ and $c = 1$.
+where $\psi_i(1,2)$ and $\psi_f(1,2)$ are the wave functions of the incident and final atomic systems.
+These two functions are assumed to be properly symmetrized in respect to all possible electron-electron permutations and each of these functions has a unit norm.
+Also, in this equation $\alpha_1$ are the three Dirac matrixes of the first electron, ${\bf e}$ and ${\bf k}_{f}$ are two vectors which describe polarization and direction of propagation of the incident photon, respectively.

-In this study all electrons are considered as non-relativistic particles, while the energy of the incident photon $\hbar \omega (= \omega)$ is assumed to be larger than $I$, but it is substantially less than the energy of electron at rest, i.e. $\hbar \omega \ll m_e c^2$.
+In this study all electrons are considered as non-relativistic particles, while the energy of the incident photon $\hbar \omega (= \omega)$ is assumed to be larger than $I$, but substantially smaller than the energy of electron at rest, i.e. $\hbar \omega \ll m_e c^2$.
 This means that the final velocity of the photoelectron is small, i.e. we are dealing with the non-relativistic problem.
-Therefore, the Dirac's $\alpha$ matrixes can be replaced by the corresponding velocities ${\bf v}_j = -\frac{\imath}{m_e} \nabla_j$, where $j$ is the electron index.
-Moreover, in the non-relativistic approximation we can replace the factors $\exp(\imath {\bf k}_j \cdot {\bf r}_j)$ ($j$ = 1, 2) by uinty.
-Now, it is easy to obtain the following formula for the photodetachment cross-section
+Therefore, the Dirac's $\alpha$ matrixes in Eq.(\ref{Matrix}) can be replaced by the corresponding components of the velocity ${\bf v}_1 = -\frac{\imath}{m_e} \nabla_1$.
+Moreover, in the non-relativistic approximation we can replace the factor $\exp(\imath {\bf k}_f \cdot {\bf r}_1)$ by uinty.
+This gives the following formula for the photodetachment cross-section

-where ${\bf e}$ is the vector which represents the polarization of the incident photon, $\Psi_{fi}({\bf r}_1, {\bf r}_2)$ is the wave function of the final state (after photodetachment), while $\Psi_{{\rm H^{-}}}({\bf r}_1, {\bf r}_2)$ is the wave function of the ground $1^1S-$state of the hydrogen ion.
-In this study the ground state of the H$^{-}$ ion is approximated by the following (exponential) variational expansion:
+where ${\bf e}$ is the vector which represents the polarization of the incident photon.
+In the case of photodetachment, Eq.(\ref{e0}), the notation $\Psi_{fi}({\bf r}_1, {\bf r}_2)$ in Eq.(\ref{knu}) stands for the wave function of the final state (after photodetachment), while $\Psi_{{\rm H^{-}}}({\bf r}_1, {\bf r}_2)$ is the wave function of the ground $1^1S-$state of the hydrogen ion.
+In atomic units the last formula from Eq.(\ref{knu}) takes the form

+where $c$ is the speed of light in vacuum, $a_0$ is the Bohr radius, $v_a = \frac{e^2}{\hbar}$ is the atomic velocity (the dimensionless ratio $\frac{c}{a_0} = \alpha^{-1}$) and all other values must be expressed in atomic units.
+The formula, Eq.(\ref{knu}), is used in numerical calculations of the photodetachment cross-section of the H$^{-}$ ion.
+Note that the formula, Eq.(\ref{knu}), is written in the two forms: one-electron and two-electron.
+The one-electron form is used in calculations, while two-electron form is needed to show the explicit invariance of the final expressions upon all possible electron-electron permutations.
+To expain all essential details of such calculations we need to discuss the expressions which are used to approximate the wave function of the bound $1^1S-$state in the H$^{-}$ ion and wave functions of the final states, i.e. states which arise after photodetachment.